The Forgiveness of Blood: Plot

 After their father and uncle are suspected of murdering a neighbor because of a land dispute, the lives of the children are changed.
 Nik, the teenage son, is confined to the house, while Rudina, the oldest girl, is forced to quit high school and take over the family's bread delivery business.
 The film contrasts the modernization of rural Albania, where the teenagers text each other and Nik dreams of opening an internet cafe, with centuries-old customs.

 Reception

-The film earned an 84% "Certified Fresh" rating at Rotten Tomatoes, with an average rating of 7.22/10 based on 69 reviews.
+The film earned an 84% rating at Rotten Tomatoes, with an average rating of 7.22/10 based on 69 reviews.

 Cultural background

 The Kanun is a traditional code of behavior that is followed rarely today in Albania, most notably in the northern highlands in deep mountains when people are stuck in the past traditions, which authorizes an eye-for-an-eye response in event of murder.
 According to the Kanun, the family of a murdered person should kill a member of the murderer's family.
-Although traditionally only adult males are at risk, there have been instances where females or children have been killed.
-The revenge killing can only take place outside of the person's home, so at-risk males are often confined to home while females become the sole support of the family.
+Although traditionally only adult men are at risk, there have been instances where women or children have been killed.
+The revenge killing can only take place outside of the person's home, so at-risk men are often confined to home while women become the sole support of the family.